adonozo/medical-service/README.md

 This is the backend service for the voice assistant.

 ---

 ## REST API Service

-This project was built with [.NET 5.0](https://devblogs.microsoft.com/dotnet/announcing-net-5-0/) and written in C#.
+This project runs on [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

-The initial folder structure was created from the .NET Web API template.

-Besides Microsoft's built-in libraries, this projects uses the following libraries:

- - The official library of the HL7 FHIR for .NET: [Hl7.Fhir.R4](https://github.com/FirelyTeam/firely-net-sdk)
+Models built with the HL7 FHIR package: [Hl7.Fhir.R5](https://github.com/FirelyTeam/firely-net-sdk)
- - The official .NET driver for MongoDB: [MongoDB.Driver](https://www.nuget.org/packages/MongoDB.Driver)
- - Noda Time, a date and time API: [NodaTime](https://www.nuget.org/packages/NodaTime)

-Unit tests were created with [XUnit](https://xunit.net) and [FluentAssertions](https://fluentassertions.com)
+Unit tests created with [XUnit](https://xunit.net) and [FluentAssertions](https://fluentassertions.com)

 ### Requirements

-The .NET 5.0 SDK or later must be installed.
-More information in the [official documentation](https://docs.microsoft.com/en-us/dotnet/core/install/windows?tabs=net50).
+The .NET 6.0 SDK or later must be installed.
+More information in the [official documentation](https://docs.microsoft.com/en-us/dotnet/core/install/windows?tabs=net60).

-It is important to connect to a MongoDB database instance.
-To do so, add the connection string to the `appsettings.json` and/or `appsettings.Development.json` files.
-They are located in:
+A running MongoDB instance.
+The connection string must be set on `appsettings.json`, or `appsettings.Development.json` when running locally.
+These are located in:

 ```
 ./src/api/QMUL.DiabetesBackend.Controllers
 ```

-You must change the `MongoDatabaseSettings` property with proper values:
+Update the `MongoDatabaseSettings` property with the connection string and database nam:

 ```json
 {